Support for virtual

 Please contact firstname.lastname@example.org for assistance with your library account.
 New blocks will not be placed while the buildings are closed.

-If you plan to stay in the San Antonio area this summer, please hold on to the items in your possession.
-All fines and fees will be waived until we reopen.
-If you plan to leave the area, please contact firstname.lastname@example.org, or you may mail your returns to:
+If you are unable to physically return books, please continue to hold on to the items in your possession.
+All fines and fees will be waived until the libraries reopen.
+If you plan to leave the area and would like to return materials, please contact email@example.com, or you may mail your returns to:

 One UTSA Circle